 This class addresses the unique aspects of carrying and delivering multiples.
 Topics include the risk of premature birth and other health concerns, delivery expectations, recovery and life at home.
 Participants are highly encouraged to also take the Childbirth and Newborn Prep class series.

-Taught by a certified lactation consultant, this class provides advice and techniques for creating successful breastfeeding experience.
+Taught by a certified lactation consultant, this class provides advice and techniques for creating a successful breastfeeding experience.
 This class is ideal for expectant moms who have decided to nurse their infants as well as those who are undecided on an infant feeding method.
 Support persons are encouraged to attend.
 Topics include the benefits of breastfeeding, latching on and positioning, breast care, returning to work and more.

 Breastfeeding: Beyond the Basics